ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 cd ../CoqBB5/BB5 && make -j 13
 ```

-Compiling BusyCoq is needed first for 12 out of the 13 [Sporadic Machines](#sporadic-machines), it takes about 8 minutes on 13 cores (Apple silicon).
+Compiling BusyCoq is needed first in order to get proofs for 12 out the 13 [Sporadic Machines](#sporadic-machines).
+BusyCoq takes about 8 minutes on 13 cores (Apple silicon).

 Then, compiling `CoqBB5/BB5` takes about 45 minutes on 13 cores (Apple silicon) and using Coq's `native_compute` (`opam install coq-native`).